JonathanBowker/aiops.advancedanalytica.co.uk/README.md

 # Microsolutions for macro efficiencies

-## Autonomous Data Operations
+## Agentic Data Operations
-**AIOPS Autonomous Data Operations**: Streamlining information management through the power of ML and Generative AI.
+**AIOPS Agentic Data Operations**: Streamlining information management through the power of ML and Generative AI.
 A suite of integrated microsolutions streamlining information management and improving data accuracy and quality.

-#### What is Autonomous Data Operations?
+#### What is Agentic Data Operations?

-AIOPS Autonomous Data Operations streamlines information management using machine learning (ML) and artificial intelligence (AI)-driven microsolutions.
+AIOPS Agentic Data Operations streamlines information management using machine learning (ML) and artificial intelligence (AI)-driven microsolutions.

-It autonomously detects data discrepancies and rectifies them, while also generating new accurate data based on detected patterns.
+It Agenticly detects data discrepancies and rectifies them, while also generating new accurate data based on detected patterns.
 The solution leverages AI-powered data healing to predict trends and provide actionable insights, empowering end users to make informed decisions.

-## Autonomous Marketing
+## Agentic Marketing
-**AIOPS Autonomous Marketing**: Experience an accelerated, more touchless brand marketing experiences.
+**AIOPS Agentic Marketing**: Experience an accelerated, more touchless brand marketing experiences.
 A suite of integrated microsolutions enabling enterprises to enhance decision-making processes, achieving greater efficiencies in real time.

-### What is Autonomous Marketing?
+### What is Agentic Marketing?
-AIOPS Autonomous Marketing uses AI and machine learning to cut down on labour intensive analysis accelerating campaign close with fewer touchpoints and greater precision.
+AIOPS Agentic Marketing uses AI and machine learning to cut down on labour intensive analysis accelerating campaign close with fewer touchpoints and greater precision.

 The solution automates data monitoring, synchronisation across systems, and the creation and validation of marketing master data.
 It intelligently identifies, generates and corrects data issues in real time, ensuring accuracy while streamlining operations.
 By removing repetitive tasks, it frees up your team to focus on strategy, not spreadsheets.

-## Autonomous Due Diligence
+## Agentic Due Diligence
-**AIOPS Autonomous Due Diligence**: Streamline decision-making with a suite of integrated microsolutions that reduce manual workload, improve data integrity, and accelerate insight—delivering more accurate outcomes in less time.
+**AIOPS Agentic Due Diligence**: Streamline decision-making with a suite of integrated microsolutions that reduce manual workload, improve data integrity, and accelerate insight—delivering more accurate outcomes in less time.

-### What is Autonomous Due Diligence?
+### What is Agentic Due Diligence?
-AIOPS Autonomous Due Diligence harnesses AI and machine learning to simplify complex review processes—cutting down on labour-intensive tasks and enabling faster, more reliable evaluations across risk, compliance, and performance metrics.
+AIOPS Agentic Due Diligence harnesses AI and machine learning to simplify complex review processes—cutting down on labour-intensive tasks and enabling faster, more reliable evaluations across risk, compliance, and performance metrics.

 The solution automates data collection, validation, and cross-system reconciliation.
 It identifies, corrects, and enhances key data sets in real time, ensuring accuracy and consistency across documentation, disclosures, and reporting frameworks.
 By removing repetitive admin, it empowers your team to focus on critical analysis and high-value decisions.